ARCHER2-HPC/archer2-docs/docs/user-guide/connecting.md

 Documentation](https://epcced.github.io/safe-docs) for more details on requesting accounts and picking up passwords).

 !!! note
+    ARCHER2 account passwords are also sometimes referred to as LDAP passwords by the system.

+!!! note

     You will be prompted to change your password the first time that you log in to ARCHER2.
 You may also change your password, at